aetperf/aetperf.github.io/_posts/2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

 > The postgres extension allows DuckDB to directly read and write data from a running Postgres database instance.
 The data can be queried directly from the underlying Postgres database.
 Data can be loaded from Postgres tables into DuckDB tables, or vice versa.

 To enable the PostgreSQL extension, a straightforward SQL command is employed: `INSTALL postgres;`.
 Following this installation, and the extension loading, the `ATTACH` command is utilized to make the PostgreSQL database accessible to DuckDB.
-In this process, an alias, in this case, `db`, is assigned to the database, and accordingly, SQL queries need to be adjusted to consider this alias.
-For instance, the SELECT query is modified as follows:
+In this process, an alias, `db` in this present case, is assigned to the database, and accordingly, SQL queries need to be adjusted to consider this alias.
+The SELECT query is modified as follows:

 ```python
 sql_duckdb = sql.replace("tpch_", "db.tpch_")